 What Are Semiconductors?

-Semiconductors are the materials which have a conductivity between conductors (generally metals) and non-conductors or insulators (such as ceramics).
-Semiconductors can be compounds such as gallium arsenide or pure elements, such as germanium or silicon.
-Physics explains the theories, properties and mathematical approach governing semiconductors.
+Semiconductors are materials which have a conductivity between conductors (generally metals) and non-conductors or insulators (such as ceramics).
+Semiconductors can be compounds, such as gallium arsenide, or pure elements, such as germanium or silicon.
+Physics explains the theories, properties and mathematical approach related to semiconductors.

 Table of Contents